Mariia22/rsschool-cv/cv.md

 ## Code example

-**Codewars**
+**Codewars.**

-**Task** Create a function that takes a Roman numeral as its argument and returns its value as a numeric decimal integer.
-You don't need to validate the form of the Roman numeral.
+*Create a function that takes a Roman numeral as its argument and returns its value as a numeric decimal integer.
+You don't need to validate the form of the Roman numeral.*

 ```function solution(roman){
  function equalsRomanToArabic(numer){